gohugoio/hugo/content/en/getting-started/configuration.md

 │       └── params.toml
 ```

-Considering the structure above, when running `hugo --environment staging`, Hugo will use every settings from `config/_default` and merge `staging`'s on top of those.
+Considering the structure above, when running `hugo --environment staging`, Hugo will use every setting from `config/_default` and merge `staging`'s on top of those.

 Let's take an example to understand this better.
 Let's say you are using Google Analytics for your website.
 This requires you to specify `googleAnalytics = "G-XXXXXXXX"` in `config.toml`.
 Now consider the following scenario:
 - You don't want the Analytics code to be loaded in development i.e. in your `localhost`